linushak/devstarCode/README.md

 In this adventure you will pledge allegiance to one of the rebel squads, everyone sharing the same goal  – becoming the Dev Star.

-Choose your space fighter platform of choice (Node.js, Java or PHP) and develop and deploy cloud native microservices that will help defeat the Alien War Ship.
+Choose your space fighter platform of choice (Node.js, Java, PHP, Ruby, Go or Python) and develop and deploy cloud native microservices that will help defeat the Alien War Ship.

 To complete the different missions, you will build, manage and deploy cloud native microservices.